mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 Note that, by definition, we do not adjust the emissions from EMFAC for Tuesday-through-Thursday days.
 This is because EMFAC is designed to output emissions for a typical week day.
 The purpose of the day-of-week emissions adjustments is to reflect the different traffic activity for other days of the week like Monday, Friday, Weekend and Holidays.

 As long as the developer keeps this file format the same, they can easily interchange this data with their own temporal profiles.
-For instance, if they have better data in their own local region for a particular vehicle type.
+For instance, a developer may have better data in their own local region for a particular vehicle type.

 #### calvad_diurnal